-- Chekhov ran into a bunch of spaces hippies in Star Trek: The Original Series's "The Way to Eden."
+- The Enterprise crew ran into a bunch of space hippies in Star Trek: The Original Series's "The Way to Eden."

-- Leo on That '70s Show, albeit the role was played by Tommy Chong, so this may be an odd instance of Truth in Television.
+- Leo on That '70s Show, albeit the role was played by Tommy Chong, who had, by the time of airing, long been known for his hippie persona.

 - A character played by Joann Worley in an episode of Wizards of Waverly Place who is a friend of Alex.

 - The Young Ones: Neil has long hair, has hippiesh tics, and is a vegetarian with a notorious lentil-and-seaweed casserole.
 He's also the series' Butt-Monkey.
 "Shut up, hippie."

 - Vaughan from Community.
 Jeff wondered "He never wears a shirt or shoes - how does he not die from lack of service?"
 Written off the show when he transferred to another college on a hacky-sack scholarship.